 — Piping Today

-Lorne is one of Scotland leading innovative traditional musicians.
-Recent times have seen him achieve a 2012 MG Alba Scots Music Awards Instrumentalist of the Year Nomination and previously placed 3 times in the BBC Radio Scotland Young Traditional Musician of the Year Final.
+Lorne MacDougall is one of Scotland's leading innovative traditional musicians performing on a range of bagpipes and whistles.
+Recent times have seen him achieve an MG Alba Scots Trad Music Awards Instrumentalist of the Year Nomination and previously placed 3 times in the BBC Radio Scotland Young Traditional Musician of the Year Final.
 He has an Honours Degree in Scottish Music specialising in Bagpipes.

-He makes regular media appearances ranging from talent shows like “The X Factor” and “Come Dine with Me” to crime dramas such as BBC 1’s “Shetland” and is no stranger to presenting being behind the online radio show “PlanetPipe” and occasional presenter on BBC Radio Scotland.
+He makes regular on-screen appearances ranging from talent shows like “The X Factor” and “Come Dine with Me” to crime dramas such as BBC 1’s “Shetland” and is no stranger to presenting being behind the online radio show “PlanetPipe” and a regular guest on BBC Radio Scotland.

 “...clearly a hybrid who really does understand the rest of the musical world from the point of view of being a piper.”

 — John Powell (How to Train Your Dragon series) - Film Score Monthly